DEV Community

 Enter fullscreen mode Exit fullscreen mode

-A dictionary is the ordered collection with zero or more pairs of key:value as shown below:
+A dictionary is the ordered collection of zero or more pairs of a key and value(key:value) whose type is dict as shown below:

 Enter fullscreen mode Exit fullscreen mode

-A dictionary doesn't allow duplicated keys (even with different types) as shown below. *The values of the last duplicated keys are used:
+A dictionary doesn't allow duplicated keys (even with different types) as shown below:

 v = {'name':'John', 'age':36, 'name':'Anna', 'age':24} print(v) # {'name': 'Anna', 'age': 24}